EVP's Track Record 2008

 The final prediction for the House was 255 Democrats, 175 Republicans, and 5 ties.
 The ultimate result was 257 Democrats and 178 Republicans, and many of the 5 close races took weeks to decide because they were so close.
 Ultimately they broke 3-2 for the Republicans, but the predictions were right on the nose.

 EVP's Track Record 2006

 Before looking at the numbers it is worth mentioning that pollsters and statisticians look at polls in a different way from the general public.
-If a poll predicts that Smith will win some state 51% to 49% with a margin of error of 3% and Jones win that state by 51% to 49% the pollster would say he got it right because Smith's score was in the range 48% to 54% just as predicted and Jones' was in the range 46% to 52%, just as predicted.
-On the other hand, if Smith won with 56%, the pollster would admit that he got it wrong.
+If a poll predicts that Smith will win some state 51% to 49% with a margin of error of 3% and Jones win that state by 51% to 49% the pollster will say he got it right because Smith's score was in the range 48% to 54% just as predicted and Jones' was in the range 46% to 52%, just as predicted.
+On the other hand, if Smith won with 56%, the pollster will admit that he got it wrong.
 Many people do not understand this.

 In 2006, there were 33 Senate races, 31 of which had polls (Hawaii and Indiana weren't worth the expense).
 EVP predicted the winner correctly in all 31 of them.

 Now let us look at how close the polls were.
 In 2006, we used a new algorithm for averaging the polls.
 The most recent poll was always used.
 If other polls had middle dates within a week of the most recent one, all of them were averaged, weighted equally.
 The results are given below.

 The margin of error on state polls is typically around 4%, so if the number in column 4 or column 7 is 5 or more, the algorithm missed it.
 There were errors for at least one candidate in 10 states.
 However, in 6 of these states, the most recent poll was in October or earlier.
 None of these were competitive races with heavy polling.